weserv/docs/faq/index.md

 ## Do you support animated images?
 E.g. animated .gif?

 We support animated WebP and GIF images through the use of [`&n=-1`][n-pages].
 By default, the first frame of each image is processed.
-We don't support APNG, since the official libpng reference implementation doesn't support this extension.
+Please subscribe to [issue #255][apng-support] for possible updates regarding APNG support.

 ## Can I use my own (sub)domain?
 E.g. by using a CNAME to wsrv.nl?